unl-iea/institutional-financial-analyses/README.md

 Zemsky, R., Shaman, S., Campbell Baldridge, S. (2020). _The College Stress Test: Tracking Institutional Futures across a Crowded Market_.
 Johns Hopkins University Press.
 Baltimore, Maryland.

+## Using This Repo

+The script(s) in this project utilize a SQLite db that is created in the root directory by the script **data_setup.R**.  _You should only need to run this script once_.

+The main script is **zemsky_stress_scores_nces.Rmd** and will access the SQLite database that was created in the previous step.
+It analyzes an eight-year window of data ending with the collection year set in the parameter _year_ at the top of the page.
+It outputs two datafiles:

+* metrics.csv: contains each institution's values for all eight years that are analyzed.
+* stress.csv: stress scores for each institution.

+RStudio will also knit an HTML version of the notebook in the project directory.

 ## Built With

 * R 3.6.3